 |

-Photo: James Lovell and Buzz Aldrin reviewing their Gemini 12 flight plans for their upcoming spaceflight, which has faced another delay, marking the second consecutive postponement. |
+| Photo: James Lovell and Buzz Aldrin reviewing their Gemini 12 flight plans for their upcoming spaceflight, which has faced another delay, marking the second consecutive postponement. |

 |

-A Gemini 12 official NASA cachet on a cover featuring a Kennedy Space Center machine cancellation from the launch day, November 11, 1966.
-It is signed by James A. Lovell and Buzz Aldrin. |
+| A GT-12 launch cover featuring a Kennedy Space Center NASA official cachet designed specifically for the mission, postmarked with a Kennedy Space Center machine cancel on November 11, 1966, signed by James A. Lovell and Buzz Aldrin. |

 |